 SPII, according to its objectives, does not aim to generate employment or economic growth, but merely to stimulate innovation and enhance commercialisation.
 SPII should therefore do what it can to facilitate and enable the development of innovation projects that will ultimately result in commercialised products/processes.
+It should also be noted that SPII's budgets are at a scale below which any meaningful contribution to economic growth and job creation are feasible or likely.
+Given that SPII seeks to drive commercial technology development - it should focus on indicators that measure competitiveness such as those associated to patents, prototypes and licensing deals.

-The theory of change in Figure 14 demonstrates SPII's direct and indirect impacts.
-The blue block on the left illustrates where SPII is directly involved and thus the extent to which SPII can be held accountable.
+The theory of change in Figure 23 below demonstrates SPII's direct and indirect impacts.
+The blue block on the left illustrates where SPII is involved and thus the extent to which SPII can be held accountable.
 This emphasises the limited direct contribution of SPII to broader economic development indicators.
-The blue block on the left further illustrates part of what the original theory of change for SPII would have looked like had it been documented.
+The blue block on the left also illustrates part of what the original theory of change for SPII would have looked like had it been documented.
 This shows that the programme was originally focused solely on driving innovation without the broader mandate of job creation and economic growth.
+The limited direct contribution of SPII to broader economic development indicators emphasises the importance of improving SPII-funded projects' chances of commercialisation and success through linkages with other funding and support mechanisms, as well through market research and business plan development.